Nikko Tochigi, Japan Travel Guide

 Nikko Futarasan Jinja Yayoi Festival (April 13-17): A traditional festival with decorative floats and local rituals, signaling the arrival of spring.

-Witness ancient Shinto and Buddhist rituals during special events, experiencing the deep spiritual roots of Nikko.
+Witness ancient Shinto and Buddhist rituals during special events, undergoing the intense spiritual roots of Nikko.

 Unwind in Nikko's natural hot springs and serene settings.

-While Nikko's serene environment lends itself to contemplation, formal yoga or meditation retreats are not a significant focus for tourism here.
+While Nikko's serene environment lends itself to contemplation, formal wellness retreats are not a significant focus for tourism here.

 Traditional healing practices beyond onsen bathing are not extensively offered as tourist experiences in Nikko.